 This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.
+It is current as of 2024.

 Why Bother?